scalalandio/chimney/docs/docs/supported-transformations.md

 Every `Array`/every collection extending `scala.collection.Iterable` can be used as a source value for a collection's transformation.

-Every `Array`/every collection provided with `scala.collection.compat.Factory` can be used as a target type for a collection's transformation.
+Every `Array`/every collection provided with `scala.collection.Factory` can be used as a target type for a collection's transformation.

 The requirement for a collection's transformation is that both source's and target's conditions are met and that